groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cmx-to-md.md

         - icon: "far fa-file-CMX"
           title: " About CMX File Format"
           content: |
-            Files with CMX extension are Corel Exchange image file format that is used as presentation by CorelSuite applications.
+            Files with CMX extension are Corel Exchange image file format (also known as Corel Metafile Exchange) that is used as presentation by CorelSuite applications.
 It contains image data as vector graphics as well as metadata that describes the image.
 CMX files can be opened by CorelDraw, Corel Presentations, Paint Shop Pro and some versions of Adobe Illustrator.
+CMX files can be converted to other formats such as JPG and EPS.

           link: "https://docs.fileformat.com/image/cmx/"

     format:
         # format loop
-        - icon: "far fa-file-MD"
+        - icon: "far fa-file-code"
           title: " About MD File Format"
           content: |
             Text files created with Markdown language dialects is saved with .MD or .MARKDOWN file extension.
 MD files are saved in plain text format that uses Markdown language which also includes inline text symbols, defining how a text can be formatted such as indentations, table formatting, fonts, and headers.
 MD files can be converted to HTML with a program called Markdown.
 Markdown language is released by John Gruber.

           link: "https://docs.fileformat.com/word-processing/md/"